Generic Name: pegfilgrastim (PEG fil GRAS tim)

 What is pegfilgrastim?

-Pegfilgrastim is a man-made form of a protein that stimulates the growth of white blood cells in your body.
-White blood cells help your body fight against infection.
+Pegfilgrastim is a form of a protein that stimulates the growth of white blood cells that help your body fight against infection.

 Pegfilgrastim may also be used for purposes not listed in this medication guide.